erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 A specifically interesting use-case of [SNAP:s] are for "IoT applications".
 The reasons for that are:

 1. SNAPs do atomic upgrades.
-2. SNAPs are OS agnostic.
+2. SNAPs are Linux distribution agnostic.
 3. SNAPs has a very secure confinement.
 4. SNAPs can be made very independent of its execution environment.